AlexandreAdam/ExoRIM/README.md

 # ExoRIM
-RIM to reconstruct images in optical interferometry from just visibilities and closure phases
+Recurrent Inference Machine to reconstruct images from optical interferometry using visibility amplitudes and closure phases.